Ensuring both Provable Convergence and Differential Privacy in Nash Equilibrium Seeking on Directed Graphs: Introduction

 \section{Introduction}

-Nash equilibrium (NE) seeking in game theory addresses the problem where multiple players compete to minimize their individual cost functions under different types of informational constraints (on what each individual player knows and how it interacts with other players \cite{frihauf2011nash,oliveira2021nash,poveda2022fixed}).
-In recent years, this problem has gained increasing attention in various domains, with applications ranging from energy bidding in power grids \cite{saad2012game}, resource allocation in communication networks \cite{menache2011network,yin2011nash}, business strategies in economics \cite{okuguchi2012theory}, to route management in road networks \cite{paccagnan2018nash}.
-Due to practical constraints, in many of these application scenarios, there are no central coordinator/mediator existing to collect and disperse information, and individual players only have access to the decisions of their local neighbors.
-Such networked games are usually termed as games in the partial-decision information setting \cite{pavel2019distributed,belgioioso2019distributed}.
-In contrast to the classical full-decision information setting where a player knows the actions of all its competitors, either by observation or via a central coordinator, (see, e.g., \cite{yin2011nash,li1987distributed,li1987asymptotic,facchinei201012,zhu2016distributed,yi2019operator}), in the partial-decision information setting, individual players cannot compute their cost functions or gradients due to the lack of information.
-Consequently, players have to exchange information among local neighbors to estimate required global information for NE seeking.
+Nash equilibrium (NE) seeking in game theory addresses the problem where multiple players compete to minimize their individual cost functions \cite{frihauf2011nash}.
+In many application scenarios, individual players only have access to the decisions of their local neighbors, which is usually termed as games in the partial-decision information setting \cite{pavel2019distributed,belgioioso2019distributed}.
+In contrast to the classical full-decision information setting where a player knows the past actions of all other players, in the partial-decision information setting, individual players cannot evaluate their cost functions or gradients due to lack of necessary information.
+Consequently, players have to exchange action information with their local neighbors for NE seeking.